Mano Blanca: Background

 The United States backed coup in 1954 brought Carlos Castillo Armas to power.
 Along with other people with fascist leanings, he started the National Liberation Movement (Movimiento de Liberación Nacional, or MLN).
 The founders of the party described it as the "party of organized violence."
 The new government promptly reversed the democratic reforms initiated during the Guatemalan Revolution and the agrarian reform program that was the main project of president Jacobo Arbenz Guzman and which directly impacted the interests of both the United Fruit Company and the Guatemalan landowners.

 After the 1954 coup d'état, the MLN became in effect the party of the Guatemalan landowners and military.
-However, the leftist guerrillas in the country were very active during the 1960s, especially after a failed coup on November 13, 1960 by progressive army officers who wished to set up a democratic government.
-In response to this threat, the Guatemalan government acted on the advice of the military attache at the United States embassy and helped set up several vigilante groups throughout the country.
+However, the leftist guerrillas in the country were very active during the 1960s, especially after a failed coup on November 13, 1960, by progressive army officers who wished to set up a democratic government.
+In response to this threat, the Guatemalan government acted on the advice of the military attaché at the United States embassy and helped set up several vigilante groups throughout the country.
 The establishment of several new government death squads also coincided with a rise in US involvement with the counter-insurgency, with the transfer of weapons and techniques that had been used in the Vietnam War.
 A thousand Green Berets were also sent by the United States, along with military consultants, some of whom were implicated in the setting up of the death squads.